-Mustafa’s clientele are mostly Indian, and it was really fun and interesting to see what was for sale, all appealing to their culture.
-This place offered found bargains on everything: clothes, perfume, souvenirs, electronics, makeup, confectionery, groceries … even kiosks for travel and other services.
+Mustafa’s clientele are mostly Indian, and it’s really fun and interesting to see what’s for sale, all appealing to their culture.
+This place offers bargains on everything: clothes, perfume, souvenirs, electronics, makeup, confectionery, groceries … even kiosks for travel and other services.

 That’s where we met up with a couple of friends who split their time between Bali and Singapore.
 They took us to a sidewalk cafe where we sat for hours watching the passersby and chatting like old friends over bottles of Tiger Beer, Singapore’s local brew.

 ⓘ TIP: If you want to see more of this area, take this walking tour of Little India.

 2. Indian food in Singapore

-But we didn’t.
-Our friends wanted to show us one of their favorite restaurants in Little India, Raj.
+Our friends took us to one of their favorite restaurants in Little India, Raj.
 Not being too well-versed in Indian food, we asked them to order their favorite dishes.
 It was all new to us, we told them, but we were willing to try it all.

 None of us were vegetarian, but the restaurant certainly is … and to be honest, we didn’t miss the meat.
 Cheese lover that I am, I was especially thrilled by palak paneer.
 Do order it the next time you have a chance to try Indian food.
 It’s very tasty!

-It’s a good choice for those of us who avoid spicy dishes.
+Palak paneer is also a good choice for those of us who want to avoid spicy dishes. 😉

 3. Singapore open top bus tour